This easy Beer Bread Recipe is a classic that has been handed down for generations

 4 ingredients for easy Beer Bread

-- Self Rising Flour – see how to make your own below
+- Self Rising Flour – Don’t have any on hand?
+No problem!
+See below for the formula to make your own

-- Butter – actually optional, but makes it so much tastier!
+- Butter – This is actually optional, but makes it so much tastier!

 Self-rising flour is essential for many baked goods.
-It is just regular flour with baking powder and salt already added in.
-The baking powder acts as a leavening agent in conjunction with the sugar and the beer in this beer bread recipe.
+It is actually just regular all-purpose flour with baking powder and salt already mixed into the final product.
+The baking powder acts as a leavening agent, in conjunction with the sugar and the beer, in this bread recipe.
 It’s easy to find self-rising flour on the shelves but I make my own most of the time.

-One cup all-purpose flour + 1-1/2 teaspoons Baking Powder
+One cup all-purpose flour + 1-1/2 teaspoons baking powder + 1/2 teaspoon fine salt

-Stir vigorously together to make sure everything is well blended before using in recipes
+Stir vigorously together to make sure everything is well blended before using the mixture in any recipe.
+Fine salt works best because it’s easier to blend.

 How to make Beer Bread